Information to be determined is in RED TEXT below.

 History:

-The seventeenth SSEP flight opportunity—SSEP Mission 15 to the International Space Station—was announced by the National Center for Earth and Space Science Education (NCESSE) and the Arthur C. Clarke Institute for Space Education on February 3, 2020, with accompanying Video Clips describing SSEP by Center Director, Dr. Jeff Goldstein: Clip 1 (NASA), Clip 2 (NASA)
+The 17th SSEP flight opportunity—SSEP Mission 15 to the International Space Station—was announced by the National Center for Earth and Space Science Education (NCESSE) and the Arthur C. Clarke Institute for Space Education on February 3, 2020, with accompanying Video Clips describing SSEP by Center Director, Dr. Jeff Goldstein: Clip 1 (NASA), Clip 2 (NASA)

 Current Status:

-2 of the 5 Mission 15 experiments are scheduled for launch on SpaceX-22 in June 2021, and the final 3 Mission 15 experiments are scheduled for launch on SpaceX-23 in August 2021.
+2 of the 5 Mission 15 experiments launched on SpaceX-22 on June 3, 2021 and returned to Earth on July 9, 2021; the final 3 Mission 15 experiments launched on SpaceX-23 on August 29, 2021 and returned to Earth on September 30, 2021.

 A List of Important SSEP Mission 15 to ISS Subpages: